 Last weekend I went to Cologne for a concert.
 This might seem an excessive indulgence for someone living in Kent, but you have to understand, this was Slapp Happy.
 Formed in 1972, the band has – to the best of my knowledge – played live just three times.
-The first was in London in 1982 (I was in Manchester at the time and only found out about the concert weeks later); the second was a small tour of Japan in 2000 (so technically speaking several concerts, but somewhat impractically far away).
+The first was in London in 1982 (I was in Manchester at the time and only found out about the concert weeks later); the second was a small tour of Japan in 2000 (so technically speaking several concerts), followed by a performance at the Queen Elizabeth Hall in London (which again I missed).
 The third was in Cologne, and after thirty-eight years of following the band, I was there.

 Chances are you won’t have heard of Slapp Happy, because few have.
 Maybe, if you have made it to this second paragraph, you might be among the lucky handful who know of them, and if so you will unquestionably cherish them.
 There is no other reaction possible.

 For those not aware, but curious, Slapp Happy are an avant garde pop group (paradox fully intentional), formed in 1972.
 Their members are an anglicised American, Peter Blegvad; a Briton, Anthony Moore; and German singer Dagmar Krause.
 Each with a background in experimental music and/or the literary avant garde, they produced an album for Polydor in 1972 entitled Sort Of which established their particular form of what Blegvad called “naive rock” or the “the Douanier Rousseau of rock’n’roll”.
 Where others on the experimental fringes of rock music challenged their listeners, Slapp Happy beguiled.